The Transfiguration (Matthew 17:1-8)

 This painted scene of the Transfiguration is by the Gothic Revivalist Nathaniel Westlake and dates to 1908-1911.
 The scene covers the sanctuary roof of St Thomas of Canterbury, St Leonards-on-Sea.
 It tells the story of the Transfiguration in some detail.
 Either side of the glorified Christ, set against the gold of his glory, are Moses (left) and Elijah (right).

 Beneath them are St Peter on the left, with St James and St John on the right.
 St Mark and St Matthew hold their gospel accounts describing the event on the left and right.
-Seraph angels hover above the scene, while God points towards Christ from the cloud and speaks to the disciples.
-Below you can see some close-up shots of the some of the main participants in the episode.
+Red-winged seraph angels hover above the scene, while God points towards Christ from the cloud, saying: Hic est Filius meus dilectus (This is my Beloved Son).

-The Transfigured Christ:
+Detail of the Transfigured Christ:

-Here is Moses and a seraph:
+Detail of Moses and a seraph:

-This is St James and St John:
+Detail of St James and St John:

 Where to find this work of art